google/sanitizers/README.md

 # sanitizers
-We have just migrated from code.google.com to github, most links will be broken.
-Please have patience.
+We have recently migrated from code.google.com to github, many links will be broken.
+Most of the documentation is in the [wiki](../../wiki).